-If you are going for the simplicity and practicality that is the hallmark of Scandi style, a seamless pale grey wall of cabinets is the perfect way to achieve those bare walls and sparse spaces that add up to “less is more”.
+Going for the simplicity and practicality that is the hallmark of Scandi style?
+A seamless pale grey wall of cabinets is the perfect way to achieve those bare walls and sparse spaces that add up to “less is more”.

 Something like this is a custom job and one best left to the professional kitchen cabinet makers.

-Dark grey paint absorbs light so if going for very dark cabinetry, make sure you add plenty of fresh white in the palette and some gorgeous statement lighting.
+Dark grey paint absorbs light.
+So if you’re going for very dark cabinetry, make sure you add plenty of fresh white in the palette and some gorgeous statement lighting.
 This is really important when there is a lack of natural light.

-You could paint your walls and cabinets a peaceful mid-grey and mix with black accents such as the open shelf here.
-But painting isn’t limited to walls and kitchen cabinets—some people like to extend beyond just cupboards and paint integrated fridges, rangehoods or kitchen islands in their preferred grey.
+You could paint your walls and cabinets a peaceful mid-grey and mix with black accents.
+But painting isn’t limited to walls and kitchen cabinets.
+Some people like to extend beyond just cupboards to paint fridges, rangehoods or kitchen islands in their chosen grey.

 14. Mix it with vintage

-If you feel your grey and silver kitchen lacks personality or warmth, try adding a statement vintage piece in vivid colour to act as a focal point and contrast beautifully with all the neutrals.
-When your vintage piece is going to be a stunning heritage stove, as seen here, then make sure you find someone to take care of the stove installation.
+Do you feel your grey and silver kitchen lacks personality or warmth?
+Try adding a statement vintage piece in vivid colour to act as a focal point and contrast beautifully with all the neutrals.
+When your vintage piece is going to be a stunning heritage stove, for example, then make sure you find someone to take care of the stove installation.

 15. Add warmth with a rug

 Rugs and textiles are often used to soften a hard, dense-looking space, or to warm up a dull palette.
-Here a classic grey kitchen is lived up with a rug that brings in some of the tones in the cabinetry.
+A classic grey kitchen can really be livened up with a rug that brings in some of the tones in the cabinetry.

 16. Flawless floors

-Actually, if you’re a fan of a white kitchen, you might want to take a look at these wonderful white kitchen ideas which will have you desperate to renovate your kitchen.
+If you’re a fan of a white kitchen, you might want to take a look at these wonderful white kitchen ideas.
+They will have you desperate to renovate your kitchen!